It is no longer enough to just implement a project or policy.

 There is increasing demand for professionals who understand how to conduct careful and rigorous evaluations of projects and policies.
 There is an increased demand for accountability by donors and other stakeholders.

 The CPIA program provides professionals with a thorough introduction to impact evaluation across the lifecycle of a project or policy.
-The courses provide individuals who are involved in identifying, design, financing, implementing, monitoring, or evaluating social interventions, public policies, or international development projects, with the knowledge necessary to oversee evaluations of projects, from conception through completion.
+The courses provide individuals who are involved in identifying, designing, financing, implementing, monitoring, or evaluating social interventions, public policies, or international development projects, with the knowledge necessary to oversee evaluations of projects, from conception through completion.
 It provides consultants and analysts with knowledge of how their work fits in the bigger picture of a project’s life cycle.
 It provides financial professionals with the knowledge needed to take advantage of new funding opportunities in the social sector, including pay for performance and impact bonds.